-The good news is that Europe offers unparalleled travel options to suit any budget.
-From fully guided multi-country coach tours, to small group special interest tours, to self-drive and back-packing holidays, or even European river cruising, the choice of ways to explore the continent is mind-blowing.
+Europe offers an unparalleled number of travel options, with something to suit every budget.
+From fully-guided multi-country coach tours and European river cruises, to rail passes, self-drive trips and back-packing holiday, the choice of ways to explore the continent is mind-blowing.

-➲ Check the Australian Government’s Smart Traveller website for travel advisories regarding your chosen destination, and always register your travel plans with Smart Traveller.
+2. Check the Australian Government’s Smart Traveller website for travel advisories about your chosen destination.

-➲ While travelling in Europe be vigilant but not paranoid.
+8. While travelling in Europe be vigilant but not paranoid.
 Be open to experiences but be aware of your surroundings and personal safely at all times, particularly in crowds where petty crime is fairly common.
-If something feels wrong it probably is.
+If something feels wrong, it probably is.
 Trust your intuition!